MoeskerDev/ms-project3-glossary/README.md

     - #ffffff white text in the sidenavbar, grey and blue-grey darken-1 card panels to make links and text stand out.

 ### Styling
 - In order to recognize the term straight away I created stretched circle shapes around the term name on all pages to create consistency.
-At the same time, the reason to do this was also to create some schwung in order for the website not to look too rigid.
+At the same time, the reason to do this was also to create some schwung in order for the website not to look too rigid or clinical.
 - For the colour of the buttons I also took into account their function as mentioned above.
 - The terms are also displayed in alphabetical order on all pages to make it easier to search for a term when scrolling instead of using the search bar.